 - there would be maximum impact on wild rabbit populations

-- the necessary approvals and governance arrangements are in place
+- the necessary approvals and governance arrangements were in place.

-Further information on the national release of RHDV1 K5 is available on the PestSmart website.
+Further information on the national release of RHDV K5 is available on the PestSmart website.

 Controlling rabbits on your property